The Beginners Guide to Buying a Riser Recliner

 Therefore, without research it is difficult to pick the perfect riser recliner by flicking through a catalogue or just scouring the internet.
 To pick the perfect riser recliner you will need to feel a complete state of comfort and that can only be achieved by addressing the above points.
 The best way to do this is to try out a number of styles and talk to people who are experts at finding the right fitting chair.
 You can do this either by visiting a store showroom or getting a home consultation – where a selection of chairs can be brought to your home so that you can try them out in the comfort of your own surroundings.

 So the final question is: why should you chose HSL as your chair specialist?
 The first reason is that we have been helping people just like you for nearly half a century now.
-Originally a mail order family business, we have grown beyond our West Yorkshire base to have a national retail footprint of over 55 stores.
+Originally a mail order family business, we have grown beyond our West Yorkshire base to have a national retail footprint of dozens of stores nationwide.

 All of our furniture is handmade at our workshop in West Yorkshire and we still remain a family business all of these years on.
 But our history isn’t the only thing that defines HSL.
 Our products are all approved by our Independent Occupational Therapist, Julie Jennings.
 She ensures that our riser recliners meet the industries best standards and can be recommended to alleviate many of the ailments that our customers experience.